taipei daughter

 — ✿ —

-There were a few exceptional foods during my stay in Taipei that formed the foundation of the Taipei Daughter menu.
+There were a few exceptional foods during my stay in Taipei that formed the foundation of the first Taipei Daughter menu in 2024.
 The first was a 豆花 sweet tofu pudding special at Ron Museum called 花生花生 “Peanuts Peanuts.”
 I have never particularly enjoyed peanuts, but this dish seduced me with its presentation of peanuts prepared two ways, paired with the undeniably Taiwanese flavor of black sugar.
 The second was a pomelo-scented coffee shaken with ice, the brainchild of a barista friend at Dixielane.
 It was fragrant, delicate, and airy, and decorated with a wedge of dried pineapple.

 With these ambitious flavor profiles, I knew I wanted to bring on board culinary professionals to help me share this vision.
 Below are notes on our explorations and final presentations.